 Impact Test Equipment

-Tell us the exact standard, required impact energy or impact mass, and whether your lab needs a spring hammer, impact ball, or general-purpose calibrated striking tool.
+Tell us the exact standard, clause, specimen type, required impact energy or mass, and whether your lab needs a pendulum apparatus, appliance-specific tester, spring hammer, or impact ball.

 Impact Testing for Enclosures, Components, and Safety Verification